ceyhunsen/ceyhunsen.github.io/_blog/2025-03-01-i-crashed-my-motorcycle-and-broke-my-wrist.md

 This whole crash sequence gave me the same vibes in the movies where a high speed crash occurs: Time slows down before the crash.
-But when I saw the crash was inevitable, it was an incredibly fast moment and background noise just wiped out (I was listening music).
-I was really angry to myself about the crash afterwards and yelled to myself.
-I was also very lucky that I didn't stuck under the bike and quickly get myself out in that situation and asked for help.
+But when I saw the crash was inevitable, it was an incredibly fast moment and background noise just wiped out (was listening music).
+I was really angry to myself about the crash and yelled to myself.
+I was very lucky that I didn't stuck under the bike and quickly get myself out in that situation and asked for help.

 Luckily that road was very popular amongst the motorcyclist.
 People stopped and helped me to get my motorcycle out of the bushes.
 They offered me help to move